ikovaa/qb-hud/README.md

-# I TAKE NO CREDITS FOR THIS VISUAL REMAKE
+# ALL CREDITS GO TO THE AUTHORS
-### The qbcore logo doesn't fit witht the colors but I can't remove it legally
+## I know, the QBCORE logo doesn't fit with the colors but I can't post without it legally
-### If u wanna remove it u can search for the following line and remove it:
+### If u wanna use the script without it, go to './html/index.html' search for the following code and remove it:
 ```<img class="brand-logo" align="right" src="./brand-logo.svg"></img>```
+## If you wanna change the colors go to './html/styles.css' and change the rgb values on the top
+### Note: Only created variables for the modified values

 # Things you should know:
 * To open the menu in-game the **default key** is **"I"** or you can type **"/menu"**